irods/irods_docs/docs/developers/logging.md

         logger::info({{"key_1", "value_1"},
                       {"key_2", "value_2"},
                       {"key_n", "value_n"}});

+        // This form is good for situations where computing a format argument is expensive
+        // and the logger decides to not log the message due to the log level.
+This form of
+        // logging a message guards against that by only invoking the callable when the
+        // logger is guaranteed to write the message to the log file.
+        //
+        // This call does not require that the return value of the callable object be a
+        // std::tuple.
+As long as std::get is supported by the return type, the call should
+        // compile.
+        logger::warn("This [{}] was very expensive to compute!", [] {
+            return std::make_tuple("OBJECT");
+        });
     }
     catch (const std::exception& e) {
         // This message uses a format string to construct the log message from one or more